Kitchen Knife Buying Guide

 Creating spectacular culinary delights is only achievable when you have the right tools.
 A decent set of kitchen knives is essential for any type of cook, whether you are a devoted chef or you just cook occasionally, finding the right implements is the first step.

 An indispensible knife for every home is the cook’s/chef’s knife, aptly named because it is the most used knife in a kitchen.
 Extremely versatile, it is suitable for the vast majority of everyday tasks from chopping vegetables to slicing your Sunday joint of beef.
-Available in a variety of sizes, cook’s/chef’s knives make large scale chopping a breeze.
+Available in a variety of sizes, cook’s and chef’s knives make large scale chopping a breeze.

 A good bread knife is a necessity in every kitchen.
 With serrated or scalloped edges, these knives are perfectly suited for slicing baked goods and food that has a harder exterior.